Eliminate Drag (3 of 3): Tackle the Meeting Madness

 No wonder we are frustrated at work!

-That’s the work where you find purpose, inspiration, and a sense of accomplishment, and we can’t work on it because we are sitting in unproductive meetings!
+And 65% said these meetings keep them from doing their work and, more importantly, what we call deep work.
+That's the work where you find purpose, inspiration, and a sense of accomplishment — and we can't work on it because we are sitting in unproductive meetings.

-And lastly, something I believe is essential but is often overlooked, 62% of professionals say these meetings miss an opportunity to bring the team closer together.
+And lastly, something I believe is essential but is often overlooked: 62% of professionals say these meetings miss an opportunity to bring the team closer together.
 That is a huge miss.

 This all sounds pretty bad, but it's not news to you.
 The good news is we can learn how to change meetings and our current meeting culture from an energy-draining, time suck to a productive, engaging experience that genuinely drives results.